खासमा के भएको हो? (Making Clear Observations)

 When we focus instead of starting with a neutral observation, we help:

 - Provide enough context for another person to understand where we are coming from.

 - Minimize misunderstandings that come from limitations of our interpretations.

 Questions for reflection:

 - List one positive and one negative evaluation you have recently had about either yourself or others.

-- Transform these subjective evaluations into neutral observations by asking yourself: खासमा के भएको हो?
+- Transform the subjective evaluations in #1 into neutral observations by asking yourself: खासमा के भएको हो?
 (What really happened?)